Characterizations of integral input-to-state stability for bilinear systems in infinite dimensions: Problem formulation

 holds $\forall \phi_0 \in X$, $\forall u\in U_c$ and $\forall t\geq 0$.

-We emphasize that the above definition does not yet exactly correspond to ISS of finite dimensional systems \cite{Son08} since Definition \ref{Def:ISS} allows the flexibility of the choice $U_c$.
-A \textit{system \eqref{InfiniteDim} is said to be ISS}, without expressing the normed space of inputs explicitly, if it is ISS w.r.t. $U_c=C(\R_+,U)$ endowed with a usual supremum norm.
+We emphasize that the above definition does not yet exactly correspond to ISS of finite dimensional systems \cite{Son08} since Definition \ref{Def:ISS} allows flexibility in the choice of the space $U_c$, which reflects a kind of dependence of inputs on time. \textit{System \eqref{InfiniteDim} is called ISS}, without expressing the normed space of inputs explicitly, if it is ISS w.r.t. $U_c=C_b(\R_+,U)$ endowed with a usual supremum norm.
 This terminology follows that of ISS for finite dimensional systems.

 \end{Def}